What Is My Story? by Drew Michael

 Then, although Russia never “owned” Alaska, they sold it to the United States.

 Of course, this is the history of the United States.
 Europeans stole the land from the people who lived here before.
 They brought disease.
-They brought “God.”
+And they brought “God.”
 They brought and enslaved Africans.
 They raped and killed.
-They brought agriculture and industry and destroyed a way of life.
+And they brought agriculture and industry and destroyed a way of life.

 But in Alaska, and at this museum, I felt particularly conscious of this sorry and tragic legacy of colonialism.
 Perhaps as a white person growing up in a white community I was not so aware of the injustice done to the indigenous people.
 I learned American history from the perspective of European colonists who fought for and won independence and established the United States of America.
 In many parts of this country I suspect it’s easy to overlook native people and their culture.